Tqualizer/Tensorflow-Portable-Object-Detection-Counting-Logging/README.md

 1. **Make sure your camera is configured** by following these instructions https://www.raspberrypi.org/documentation/configuration/camera.md
 1. Download or clone this Repo and put the *open_cv_group_detection.py* in your /object_detection directory
 1. (optional) **Customisation**
- * Select a custom model and number of objects (as described in the repo referenced in step 1)
+ * Select a custom model and number of objects (as described in the repo referenced in step 1).

+ For this example I used the same coco model as the boilerplate code but depending on what you want to detect and how accurate you need the model to be, other models can be easily referenced in the code instead.
+Check out https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md for more resources or have a go at training your own model if you have the necessary hardware https://github.com/EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10.

  * Select which objects to include in the log file
 ```
  # pulling raw output from object detection.
 Creates a list of dicts